qnnwp/QA_Toolbox/README.md

 ## Show Navigation<br>

-The navigation menu will display all all sub-navigation items.
+The navigation menu will display all sub-navigation items.
 This will allow for users to easily check out each sub-navigation items.

 **Features**